Easy Pork Chop Rub Recipe: Juicy, Flavorful Chops in Minutes

 Frequently Asked Questions About Pork Chop Rubs

 Absolutely!
 Wet rubs often include oil, vinegar, or citrus juice to help the spices adhere better.
-They’re great for short marinating periods.
+They're great for short marinating periods, but dry rubs typically create a better crust when grilling.

-How long should I leave the rub on the pork chops?
+How long should I leave the rub on pork chops before cooking?

-Is there a substitute for brown sugar in rubs?
+Is there a substitute for brown sugar in pork chop rubs?

 Final Thoughts on Elevating Your Pork Chop Game